 Once a male attracts a female crocodile, the crocodile mating dance begins.
 This elegant display of reptilian affection consists of soft touches and caresses.
 Males approach females cautiously, gently touching their snouts and blowing delicate bubbles as a sign of interest.

-As courtship advances, both crocodiles engage in mutual touching and stroking using their snouts and jaws.
+As courtship advances, both adult crocodiles engage in mutual touching and stroking using their snouts and jaws.
 This tender interaction ultimately leads to a unique embrace; crocodiles intertwine their tails and rub their bodies together, forming a deep connection.
 This intimate dance can last for hours or even days before mating occurs.

 Crocodiles communicate with other crocodiles with vocalizations, body language, and touch.
 For example, they hiss and growl to signal territorial or defensive intentions.
 During mating season, crocodiles bellow, attracting potential mates and asserting dominance among males.